seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 ## Values Should be Noun-y

 Variables and parameters should have noun-y names that communicate _what_ role they play, but rarely _how_.
-Avoid including the type of the variable in its name.
+Avoid including the type of the variable in its name, which may change and thereby confuse more than help.
 Like functions being verb-y, this emphasizes a distinction and helpfully frames the question to aid in picking a good name.

 ## Exception: Booleans